RGB color model: RGB and displays

 One common application of the RGB color model is the display of colors on a cathode-ray tube (CRT), liquid-crystal display (LCD), plasma display, or organic light emitting diode (OLED) display such as a television, a computer's monitor, or a large scale screen.
 Each pixel on the screen is built by driving three small and very close but still separated RGB light sources.
-At common viewing distance, the separate sources are indistinguishable, which tricks the eye to see a given solid color.
+At common viewing distance, the separate sources are indistinguishable, which the eye interprets as a given solid color.
 All the pixels together arranged in the rectangular screen surface conforms the color image.

 During digital image processing each pixel can be represented in the computer memory or interface hardware (for example, a graphics card) as binary values for the red, green, and blue color components.
 When properly managed, these values are converted into intensities or voltages via gamma correction to correct the inherent nonlinearity of some devices, such that the intended intensities are reproduced on the display.

 The Quattron released by Sharp uses RGB color and adds yellow as a sub-pixel, supposedly allowing an increase in the number of available colors.